stefanotorresi/thorr-advent/README.md

 # thorr-advent
-[Advent of Code](http://adventofcode.com/) puzzle solutions wrapped in a PHP7 CLI app
+[Advent of Code](http://adventofcode.com/) puzzle solutions wrapped in a PHP7 CLI app.
+Most overkill and far from code golf as it can be.

 ## Installation